 In 1933 Checker would also produce a brand-engineered version of the Model T, the Auburn Safe-T-Cab for A-C-D, which was sold in limited numbers to the Safe-T-Cab Company in Cleveland.
 Checker was now partnering significantly with Auburn and one can rightly assume that this is where Snow started his relationship with Checker.

 Morris Markin had a few tricks up his sleeve.
 He still maintained some degree of ownership and held options to acquire a majority share of the company.
-Ten days later Markin secured the required funds via E L Cord to take back control of company Checker.
+Ten days after his ouster, Markin secured the required funds via E L Cord to take back control of company Checker.
+Markin became the President of Checker.

-With funds secured, new ownership in place and an alliance with A-C-D: E. L. Cord now owned Checker and the companies were vertically integrated into A-C-D, this allowed Checker maintain autonomy yet still utilize Herb Snow’s engineering talent.
+With funds secured, new ownership in place and an alliance with A-C-D: E. L. Cord now owned Checker and the company was vertically integrated into A-C-D, this allowed Checker to maintain autonomy, yet still utilize Herb Snow’s engineering talent.

 Three short years later Cord would run into some trouble.
 In 1936, Cord came under investigation by the Securities and Exchange Commission for his dealings in Checker Cab stock.
 In order to avoid prosecution in 1937 Cord sold the Cord Corporation to the Aviation Corporation.